gmalivenko/pytorch2keras/README.md

 # pytorch2keras
 Pytorch to Keras model convertor.
-Very beta for now.
+Still beta for now.

 ## Important notice

-In that moment the only PyTorch 0.2 is supported.
-You can follow #6 for the further information about 0.3.
+In that moment the only PyTorch 0.2 and PyTorch 0.4 (in master) is supported.

 To use converter properly, please, make changes in your `~/.keras/keras.json`: